brem-21/Devops/well-architected-assessment/well-architected-review.md

 ### **Risks**
 - Limited or no mention of monitoring and alerting (e.g., CloudWatch, alarms).
 - No clear CI/CD or automated deployment process.
-- Lack of operational runbooks or incident response plans.

 ### **Improvements**
 - Implement **CloudWatch metrics, logs, and alarms** for EC2, RDS, ALB, and NAT Gateway.
 - Automate deployments using **CodePipeline**, **Terraform**, or **CloudFormation**.
-- Create **runbooks and escalation procedures** for incident handling.
 - Enable **AWS Config** for continuous compliance monitoring.

 ---